BeardoMattix/Code-Refactor/README.md

 # <Homework Week 1: Code-Refactor>

 ## Description
-This assignment asked us to refactor existing code to keep the main functionality, while cleaning up errors and consolidate styles in css.
+This assignment asked us to refactor existing code to keep the main functionality, while cleaning up errors and consolidating styles in css.
 I was motivated to understand what it means to take existing code and clean it up without changing the functionality of the website.

 The first thing I did was open up the html in a browser and looked through the code to see what worked, and what didn't.
 I noticed some links that didn't function properly, the title was undefined, and also noticed that the images were missing the alt text.